Blue and White Delft

 Condition: Excellent with slight edge frits invisibly restored

-• Set of 4 Blue and White Delft Plates Hand Painted 18th Century England, Ca. 1760
+• Set of 4 Blue and White Delft Plates or Dishes Hand Painted 18th Century England, C-1760

 These exquisite hand-painted Delft dishes, made in Bristol, England, circa 1760 and inspired by Chinese blue and white porcelain, are a perfect example of the mid-18th century English delftware artisans’ skill and creativity.
 The deep cobalt blue on the pale bluish glaze accentuates the delicate chinoiserie design.
-The center of each dish features a lovely garden scene, with three types of flowers; peony, plum blossom, and chrysanthemum – each with its rich symbolism in traditional Chinese culture.
-The peony represents wealth, prosperity, and prestige, while the plum blossom symbolizes integrity, persistence, and the endurance of hardship.
-Finally, the chrysanthemum, a symbol of happiness, vitality, and longevity, completes this beautiful trio of flowers.
-With a diameter of 9″ and a thickness of .75″, these dishes are the perfect size for display or use.
+The center of each dish features a lovely garden scene, with three types of flowers; peony, plum blossom, and chrysanthemum.
+For a similar Delft dish, see the English Delftware in the Bristol Collection by Frank Briton image and description on page 190, image 12.24.

 Dimensions: 9″ diameter x .75″